In my prior post, I presented an interactive Web Sketchpad odometer that is a great tool for introducing young learners to place value.

 Well, technology moves fast these days, and the latest odometers are more powerful than ever.
 While our prior odometer featured ‘+’ buttons above each digit, our newest innovation in number-tracking technology features ‘+’ and (gasp!) ‘–’ buttons.

 I kid, of course, but the introduction of ‘–’ buttons really does change the scope of questions we can ask students.
-In the interactive Web Sketchpad model below, check what happens when you press the various ‘+’ and ‘–’ buttons.
+In the interactive Web Sketchpad model below (and here), check what happens when you press the various ‘+’ and ‘–’ buttons.

 When I use this model with students, I start by asking them how to reach 9.
 Students will typically press the ‘+’ button above the 0 in the units place nine times.
 That’s a fine method, but can they reach 9 in fewer button presses?
 I reset the odometer to 0 and ask them to try again.